nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ### The `did:x509` DID Method

 The `did:x509` DID method is a method that can be used to create a Decentralized Identifier (DID) based on an x509 certificate chain.
 Trust in the DID is anchored by specifying the (hash of) one of the chain's intermediate, or the root CA's certificate.
-The did:x509 method is used to specify attributes of the signing certificate to specify the holder of the signing certificate.
-By doing this, a did:x509 DID can be used to identify the holder of the signing certificate by specifying attributes that are assigned to the signing certificate.
-So, for example following did:x509:
+The did:x509 method is used to bind attributes of the signing certificate the holder of the signing certificate in a did:x509 string.
+By doing this, a did:x509 DID can be used to identify the holder of the signing certificate by specifying attributes that are assigned by the signing certificate.
+The DID method defines different types of attributes by `DID policies`, with their specific validation logic.

+For example following did:x509:

 ```
 did:x509:0:sha256:WE4P5dd8DnLHSkyHaIjhp4udlkF9LqoKwCvu9gl38jk::subject:C:US:ST:California:O:My%20Organisation
 ```

-ties down the holder of the signing certificate by, first having a digitally signed certificate by the CA with the thumbprint `WE4P5dd8DnLHSkyHaIjhp4udlkF9LqoKwCvu9gl38jk` and then having the following attributes in the certificate:
+ties down the holder of the signing certificate by, first having a digitally signed certificate by the CA with the thumbprint `WE4P5dd8DnLHSkyHaIjhp4udlkF9LqoKwCvu9gl38jk` and then having the following attributes in the certificate of the `subject` DID policy:

 * Subject:
   * C: US
   * ST: California
   * O: My Organisation

-The did:x509 defines as set of attribute types that can be used as attributes, such as:
+The did:x509 specifies the following set of DID policies (between parenthesis) and their attributes:

-* Subject
+* Subject (subject)
   * C: Country
   * CN: Common Name
   * L: Locality